thirumurthis/Learnings/javascript/basics.md

 };
   student.display();
 ```
- - Now we since we have used this, the display function can be extracted outside like below.
+ - Now like above example, since we have used `this` operator, the display function can be extracted outside like below.
  ```js
 function displayDetails(){
     document.write(this.id);  //usage this